 Architectural innovation does not descend upon us from heavens.
 It can only develop through multiple iterations.
 Improvement and wisdom comes through reconsideration, revision and remaking, over and over.
 By its nature model making is a process of action.
 It is essential that you make things multiple times in order to improve them by incorporating revisions.
-Maintaining up to date paper templates will expedite the process.
 Engaging in a process of revision is often confused with the idea of starting over.
-Revision is a means to improving an idea rather than finding a new one.
+Revision is a means of improving an idea rather than finding a new one.
 To this end it is important to anticipate how to make things in parts so that they can be modified without starting over.
 This is an essential part of craft - learning to anticipate and manage change.